zsmagyari/SUHI/README.md

 - **persistence** - layers with the persistence of the hotspots and coolspots considering at most 10, 20 and 50 hotspots, with and without impreviousness
 - **severity** - layers containing the combination of persistence and overall intensity classes for 10, 20 and 50 hotspots and cool spots with and without imperviousness

 The **functions.R** file contains the functions used to generate the data.
+The parametrization and then naming convetion usd for the resulted files is decribed below.

+**getHotSpot** function: